Conformal Invariance of Spin Correlations in the Planar Ising Model: Introduction

+which, combined with (\ref{eq: T_T_Wu}), readily gives Theorems \ref{thm:2pts} and \ref{thm:1-3pts}.
+We point out that apart from this reduction, we never use (\ref{eq: T_T_Wu}) in this paper.
+On the other hand, our methods also allow one to give a new proof of the explicit formula for the diagonal spin-spin correlations in the full-plane case as well as to derive explicit formulae for the magnetization in the half-plane, see the forthcoming work \cite{chelkak-hongler}.

-In this section we list the key results that allow us to prove Theorems~\ref{thm:2pts} and \ref{thm:1-3pts}.
-We start our analysis with the \emph{discrete logarithmic derivatives} of the spin-spin correlations with $+$ boundary conditions.
-The following Theorem, which identifies the ratios of those correlation for neighboring faces is a cornerstone for the whole paper (keep in mind that our square lattice is rotated by 45\textdegree): \begin{thm} Let $\Omega$ be a bounded simply connected domain and $\Omega_\delta$ be discretizations of $\Omega$ by the square grids $\delta(1\!+\!i)\mathbb{Z}^2$.
-Then, for any $\epsilon>0$ and any $k=0,1,\dots$, we have
+The following theorem, concerning \emph{discrete logarithmic derivatives} of the spin correlations with $+$ boundary conditions, is a cornerstone for the whole paper: \begin{thm} Let $\Omega$ be a bounded simply connected domain and $\Omega_\delta$ be discretizations of $\Omega$ by the square grids $\delta(1\!+\!i)\mathbb{Z}^2$.
+Then, for any $\epsilon>0$ and any $n=1,2\dots$, we have